fern89/sysbootstrap/README.md

 Compiled in x64 with mingw using `x86_64-w64-mingw32-gcc iat.c rop.S -masm=intel -O0 -s`

 Note this code may break for functions that do not follow standard `mov r10, rcx; mov eax, [syscall]` convention.
-However, I have not observed any such issues.
+However, I have not observed any such issues, and am able to successfully dump lsass.exe without any crash.